 The Smeltzer Farm, located southeast of Fort Dodge, is a multi-faceted farm containing almost every conservation structure and practice.
 From streambank stabilization to terraces, grassed waterways, a bioreactor, and farming practice demonstrations including no-till, strip-till and cover crops, the Smeltzer farm serves as a learning tool for farmers.
-Visitors can come out to see how things are implemented, how the crops are growing and can get pointers from the Nelsons and the members of the Smeltzer advisory board.
-The county naturalist, NRCS conservationist and ISU Extension specialists all work together with the Nelsons to make this farm successful.
+Visitors can come out to see how things are implemented, how the crops are growing and can get pointers from the members of the Smeltzer advisory board.
+The county naturalist, NRCS conservationist and ISU Extension specialists all work together to make this farm successful.

 Dave Nelson (center facing camera) talks with field day attendees about strip-tillage at an ILF field day held at the Smeltzer Farm in July 2011.